helgovic/Gradle-for-Delphi/README.md

 # Gradle-for-Delphi
 Download dependencies from repositories, extract and create new jar, create JNI file, add to project.

 This addon adds gradle functionality to the Delphi IDE.
 It downloads Libraries with all dependencies.
 It then extract all the classes from the jar files, and creates a new jar with these classes.
-This jar is run through Java2OP to create a JNI file.
-This JNI file and the jar file are added to the project.
+This jar file is added to the project.

 You have to download gradle 8.1 from here https://gradle.org/releases/.
 Install and add gradle to your path variable.